JoaoAPS/NoiseList/README.md

 ### Instructions
 1. Clone the repository and `cd` into the repo directory.
 2. Create a .env file in `backend/docker/dev/` following the example present in the directory.
+3. Create a .env file in `frontend/docker/dev/` following the example present in the directory.
-3. On the repo root directory, run on your cli `docker-compose build`.
+4. On the repo root directory, run on your cli `docker-compose build`.
-4. Run `docker-compose up` whenever you want to run the app.
+5. Run `docker-compose up` whenever you want to run the app.
 It will be available on [localhost:8000](http://localhost:8000).

 This will run the developer version.
 To get the production version, run `docker-compose -f docker-compose-prod.yml build` to build it and `docker-compose -f docker-compose-prod.yml up` to run it.
-Note that you first have to create a `.env` file on `backend/docker/prod/` with the enviroment variables.
+Note that you first have to create a `.env` file on `backend/docker/prod/` and `frontend/docker/prod/` following the examples in each directory.
 The app will be available on [localhost:80](http://localhost:80).